Solvay materials have been traveling to outer space for more than 50 years!

 A lot has changed since the early days of the 1950s and 60s, when the USSR and the USA were in tight competition to run the most advanced space programs.
 In the 2020s, there is renewed enthusiasm for the space race, with an increasing number of countries as well as private companies advancing the technology for launch applications.

 The National Aeronautics and Space Administration (NASA) and Solvay partner Northrop Grumman are toasting the successful launch of Artemis I from the John F Kennedy Space Centre in Florida.
 And we are celebrating too!
 Solvay is immensely proud to be part of this historical mission by providing our MX4926 ablative materials for use in Artemis’ solid rocket motor (SRM) nozzles.

-“Solvay materials were on board the Apollo 11 mission that sent humans to the Moon for the first time," explains Dan Eskelsen, Product Portfolio Manager in Solvay’s Materials business unit.
+“Solvay materials were on board the Apollo 11 mission that sent humans to the Moon for the first time," explains Bjorn Ballien, Space and Launch Marketing Manager.
 "And we are thrilled to continue providing customers with material solutions to overcome the most challenging environments the space industry experiences today and will experience in future missions.”

 Customers launch and space requirements are strictly centered around quality and reliability.
 With manned space flight and very expensive payloads they must perform as designed, every time.
 With our extensive 50+ years experience and commitment to product quality our customers continue to rely on Solvay as a partner to deliver mission success.